 She is motivated by a desire to see measurable improvement in health outcomes, particularly in the area of mental health, and children's services.
-Throughout her career she has taken a strong interest in training and development initiatives and has won a number of awards for the quality of the services her teams have provided
+Throughout her career she has taken a strong interest in training and development initiatives, and has recently completed a qualification in counselling.